giok57/lazoooSplash/README.md

   (Note: to prevent installation of an older package, you may have to remove references to remote package repositories in your ipkg.conf file)
-* If the interface that you want nodogsplash to manage is not br-lan, edit /etc/nodogsplash/nodogsplash.conf and set GatewayInterface.
+* If the interface that you want LazoooSplash to manage is not br-lan, edit /etc/nodogsplash/nodogsplash.conf and set GatewayInterface.
-* To start nodogsplash, run the following, or just reboot the router:
+* To start LazoooSplash, run the following, or just reboot the router:

     ```/etc/init.d/nodogsplash  start```

 * To test the installation, connect a client machine to the interface on your
-  router that is managed by nodogsplash (for example, connect to the router's
+  router that is managed by LazoooSplash (for example, connect to the router's
   wireless lan) and in a browser on that machine, attempt to visit any website.
-  You should see the nodogsplash splash page instead.
+  You should see the LazoooSplash splash page instead.
 Click on the icon; the
   browser should redirect to the initially requested website.
-* To stop nodogsplash:
+* To stop LazoooSplash:

     ```/etc/init.d/nodogsplash  stop```

-* To uninstall nodogsplash:
+* To uninstall LazoooSplash:

-    ```ipkg remove nodogsplash```
+    ```ipkg remove LazoooSplash```

 ##2.1.
 Installing on a wifiLazooo router

 move the executable file ndsctl to /usr/bin/,
-do the same with nodogsplash file.
+do the same with LazoooSplash file.

 cp resources/nodogsplash.conf /etc/nodogsplash/.

 ##3.
-How nodogsplash works
+How LazoooSplash works

-A wireless router running OpenWrt has two or more interfaces; nodogsplash
+A wireless router running OpenWrt has two or more interfaces; LazoooSplash
 manages one of them.
 This will typically be br-lan, the bridge to both the
 wireless and wired LAN; or the wireless lan interface may be named something
 else if you have broken the br-lan bridge to separate the wired and wireless